 Because after the critical period – when subplate neurons are no longer present – only limited plasticity is present, it is possible that this circuit participates in types of synaptic plasticity that occur only during the critical period.
 Thus, the disappearance of this circuit might be what ends the critical period.

 Subplate neurons are present in the human cortex during prenatal and early postnatal times, depending on the region of cortex.
 In fact in the second trimester a large fraction of cortex is occupied by subplate neurons.
 Subplate neurons are are highly susceptible to injury, especially in the womb.
 Short episodes of hypoxia (such as occurring during birth!) selectively damage subplate neurons (see here).
 Such hypoxic episodes in humans are thought to be related to the development of cerebral palsy and other disabilities many of which are associated with aberrant cortical activity.
-Similarly our work showed that fetal exposure to VPA, which is linked to the autism in humans, results in subplate neurons in neonatal animals (Nagode et al. 2017).
-Thus changes in the cortical circuitry in autism are present from the youngest ages on.
+Similarly our work showed that fetal exposure to VPA, which is linked to the autism in humans (review1, review2, review3), results in altered circuits to subplate neurons in neonatal animals (Nagode et al. 2017).
+Thus changes in the cortical circuitry in autism are present in the developing cortex from the youngest ages on.

 Since subplate neurons are the first neurons to respond to sensory stimuli (Wess et al. 2017), changes in subplate circuits would result in changed sensory processing and such changes could be used diagnostically.

 Thus learning more about the subplate and its function is important in understanding the origin of neurodevelopmental diseases.